What comes to mind when you think of balanced nutrition?

-Then there are some who think it’s unhealthy to eat burgers, pasta and greasy foods.
+Then some think it’s unhealthy to eat burgers, pasta, and greasy foods.

 These statements all have something in common.
-They are all one way or the other, there’s no middle ground.
+They’re all one way or the other, there’s no middle ground.

 Eating a balanced diet is where it’s at.
 You don’t have to give up foods that you love in order to achieve a healthy diet.
 Moderation is key.